Tel Aviv Port Market (Shuk HaNamal) is a small market in northern Tel Aviv by the sea, offering quality produce.

 There are several paid parking lots in the area.
 The closest one is the parking inside the Tel Aviv port.
-And if you do not mind a ten-minute walk, then you can park for free near Reading Terminal.
+And if you do not mind a ten-minute walk, you can park near Reading Terminal.

-On the way from the Reading Terminal parking, you will be passing a bridge above the Yarkon river.
+On the way from the Reading Terminal parking, you will pass a bridge above the Yarkon river.
 And this is the river with the power station:

 Sunday: 09:00 – 16:00 (not all stores are open)

 Monday – Thursday: 9:00 – 19:00